TimFoe/BayesianLab/Bayes_OeAWSummerschool_Exercises_Solutions.md

 ![](Bayes_OeAWSummerschool_Exercises_Solutions_files/figure-markdown_github/unnamed-chunk-18-1.png)

-1. Write a program for Gibbs sampling of the parameters in the Bayesian linear regression model und the semi-conjugate prior for **β** and *σ*<sup>2</sup>.
+b.
+Write a program for Gibbs sampling of the parameters in the Bayesian
+    linear regression model und the semi-conjugate prior for **β** and *σ*<sup>2</sup>.